bchurchill/pldi19-equivalence-checker/README.md

  - benchmark from [7] described in Section 5.4.
  - the running example (section 2)
  - _some_ of the TSVC benchmarks

+There are a few reasons why the system described in the paper that uses cloud instances can verify more of the TSVC benchmarks than the artifact here:

+ - The cloud system supports discharging proof obligations with multiple SMT solvers, e.g., both Z3 and CVC4, and choosing the fastest one.
+The same goes for the choice of memory model.
+Often a particular benchmark will have several difficult proof obligations, and different solvers are needed for each one.
+ - This artifact does not implement a timeout for SMT solvers, so if a solver gets stuck, the whole problem gets stuck.
+ - When multiple solvers and a timeout is available, a few of the benchmarks need a large amount of compute time -- e.g. 1000 CPU-hours.
+The artifact runs each benchmark in a process that only utilizes 1 CPU core.

 # Table of Contents